DanielBiondi/EV-Optimized-Twitch-Betting-Bot/readme.md

-# Twitch-Predictions-Bot - Smart Automated Twitch Prediction Betting Bot
+# EV-Optimized-Twitch-Predictions-Bot - Smart Expected Value Optimizing Twitch Prediction Betting Bot

 [![MIT License Badge](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)
 [![Python Version Badge](https://img.shields.io/badge/python-3.12-blue.svg)](https://www.python.org/downloads/)

-## What is Twitch-Predictions-Bot?
+## What is EV-Optimized-Twitch-Predictions-Bot?

-Twitch-Predictions-Bot is an automated betting program designed to intelligently participate in Twitch channel predictions.
+EV-Optimized-Twitch-Predictions-Bot is an automated betting program designed to intelligently participate in Twitch channel predictions.
 It leverages real-time odds from external betting websites, advanced mathematical calculations, and a fast language model to identify profitable betting opportunities and place optimal bets, maximizing your potential to earn Twitch channel points.

 **In simple terms:** This bot watches Twitch predictions, finds good bets based on real-world odds, and automatically bets for you, aiming to increase your channel points using a smart strategy.
 It can run 24/7, even when you're not around!